acumos/system-integration/z2a/INSTALL.md

 ### Editing the `global_value.yaml` File

 > NOTE: z2a includes an example values file for Acumos in the `~/src/system-integration/z2a/z2a-config/dev1` directory.
 The Acumos example values file is provided for both illustrative purposes and to assist in performing a quick installation (see: TL;DR section).
-The example Acumos values file from that directory could be used here and these edits are not required.
+The example Acumos values file from that directory could be used for a test installation and the following edits are not required.
 >
 > The commands to use the Acumos example values are:
 >